 After a picnic lunch at the park, we'll head back down towards the city, making a stop at the grounds of the Pacific Adventist University (PAU).
 The fenced college grounds here include several ponds where a nice variety of waterbirds are protected-and hence quite approachable.
-Among the more interesting possibilities are Australasian Darter, Wandering, Plumed, and Spotted whistling-ducks (if we're very lucky), Pied Heron, Rufous Night-Heron, Comb-crested Jacana, Papuan Frogmouth, Orange-fronted Fruit-Dove, Helmeted (New Guinea) Friarbird, Rufous-banded Honeyeater, Yellow-faced Myna, Australasian Figbird, Gray-headed Munia, and Fawn-breasted Bowerbird.
+Among the more interesting possibilities are Australasian Darter, Wandering, Plumed, and Spotted whistling-ducks (the latter now quite rare here), Pied Heron, Nankeen Night-Heron, Comb-crested Jacana, Papuan Frogmouth, Orange-fronted Fruit-Dove, Helmeted (New Guinea) Friarbird, Rufous-banded Honeyeater, Yellow-faced Myna, Australasian Figbird, Gray-headed Munia, and Fawn-breasted Bowerbird.
 We'll return to our hotel around dusk, so be prepared for a long day in the field.
 Night in Port Moresby.

-We'll look for the well-camouflaged Papuan Frogmouth on the campus of Pacific Adventist University in Port Moresby.
+Plumed Whistling-Ducks might be found on the campus of the Pacific Adventist University in Port Moresby.